kowoonho/ARFree/README.md

 ## Training and Evaluation

 **Training**
-To train the ARFree model, revise the 'config/{dataset}.yaml' file according to your dataset and training settings.
+To train the ARFree model, modify the 'config/{dataset}.yaml' file according to your folder paths and training settings.
 Then, run the following command to start the training process:

 ```bash